 Date of Authorship for this Version

 Ayres, Ian and Luedeman, Richard, "Tops, Bottoms, and Versatiles: What Straight Views of Penetrative Preferences Could Mean for Sexualtiy Claims Under Price Waterhouse" (2013).
 Faculty Scholarship Series.
-Paper 4742.
+4742.